Chisney25/Procurement-Digitization-System/README.md

 1. Import the SharePoint List templates provided in `/schemas`.
 2. Upload the Power App `.msapp` file to your environment.
 3. Update the Power Automate connections to point to your local SharePoint site.

+---

+## 🚀 Future DevOps & ALM Roadmap
+To transition this project from a functional prototype to an enterprise-grade solution, I am currently exploring the following DevOps practices:

+1. **Environment Strategy:**
+   - Implementing a Three-Tier Environment (Development -> Test -> Production) to ensure system stability before deployment.

+2. **Source Control Integration:**
+   - Using **Azure DevOps** or **GitHub Actions** to export the Power Platform Solution as a `.zip` file, unpacking it, and committing the raw XML/JSON files to this repository for true version control.

+3. **CI/CD Pipelines:**
+   - Automating the deployment process using **Power Platform Build Tools** to push updates across environments without manual intervention.

+4. **Testing Automation:**
+   - Exploring **Power Apps Test Engine** to create automated UI tests, ensuring new updates do not break existing logic.